zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 - Users who require access to mainframe resources using OIDC authentication have a mainframe identity managed by SAF/ESM.
 - Client application users have distributed identity managed by the OIDC provider.
 For details, see the section [OIDC provider](#oidc-provider) in this topic.
 - SAF/ESM is configured with mapping between the mainframe and distributed user identities.
 For details, see the section [ESM configuration](#esm-configuration) in this topic.
+- ZSS must be enabled and properly configured in the Zowe installation

 ### OIDC provider